 Award Terms and Criteria

 Academic awards are provided based on the strength of a candidate’s academic record and highest Law School Admission Test (LSAT) score.
-Academic awards include the King Scholarship, Faculty Scholarship, Academic Excellence Scholarship, and Alumni Scholarships.
+Academic awards include the Faculty Scholarship, Academic Excellence Scholarship, and Alumni Scholarship.
 Academic scholarships are awarded primarily based on the candidate’s cumulative GPA and (highest) LSAT score; consideration also is given to factors such as rigor of academic program, grade trends, and extenuating circumstances.

 Trustee awards are provided to incoming students whose personal and professional backgrounds will contribute to a richer diversity within the student body and the legal profession.
 Trustee scholarships are awarded primarily based on the candidate’s personal statement and resume, with secondary consideration given to academic accomplishment performance on the LSAT.

 Indigenous Law Awards are provided to candidates with an interest in issues affecting Native Americans, as demonstrated in their personal statement and/or resume.
 Preference is given to individuals who are enrolled tribal members.